With a burst of fall color and frost on the pumpkins, the

 green and orange skin, it gets its name from its

 turban-shaped end.
-It makes a great table decoration but is
+It makes a great table decoration but lacks flavor.

 out the sweetness by caramelizing some of its sugars and